yannbouteiller/rtgym/README.md

 ```

 We have now fully implemented our custom ```RealTimeGymInterface``` and can use it to instantiate a Gym environment for our real-time application.
-To do this, we simply pass our custom interface as a parameter to ```gym.make``` in a configuration dictionary, as illustrated in the next section.
+To do this, we simply pass our custom interface as a parameter to ```gymnasium.make``` in a configuration dictionary, as illustrated in the next section.

 ---
 #### Create a configuration dictionary